zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 ### Failed to continue: "Error: spawn EACCES"

 You have `dlv` running just fine from command line, but VS Code gives this access related error.
+This can happen if the extension is trying to run the `dlv` binary from a wrong location.
 The Go extension first tries to find `dlv` in your $GOPATH/bin and then in your $PATH.
-Run `which dlv` on the command line.
-If the output is not your $GOPATH/bin, delete any file called `dlv` in your $GOPATH/bin and try again.
+Run `which dlv` in the command line.
+If this doesnt match your `GOPATH/bin`, then delete the `dlv` file in your `GOPATH/bin`